Working in Canada

 If you are considering living and working in Alberta permanently after you graduate, the Alberta Immigrant Nominee Program (AINP) can help you, your spouse/common-law partner, and dependant children fast-track your application for permanent residence.

-Obtaining your permanent residence status through the AINP takes an average of 6 to 18 months.
-The AINP is generally faster than immigration classes, including the Federal Skilled Worker Class through Citizen and Immigration Canada (CIC).
+Obtaining your permanent residence status through the AINP takes an average of six to 18 months.
+The AINP is generally faster than immigration classes, including the Federal Skilled Worker class through Immigration, Refugees and Citizenship Canada (IRCC).